coolbreeze413/qorc-onion-apps/qorc_gpiocontroller_wb/README.rst

   io = 5
   val = 1
   read value = 0

 Details
 -------

+Note that the :code:`IO_PADNUMBER` is the actual pad number of the EOSS3 and is clearly marked on the PygmyBB4 pins.

+In the schematic also, we can see this pad number mentioned, for example, IO_22 can be seen connected to R_LED.

 In brief, the GPIO Controller is instantiated in the FPGA, and defines 3 registers to control IO_0 - IO_31.

-The OFFSETS of these registers are as in the code:
+The OFFSETS of these registers are:
+[fpga/rtl/GPIO_controller.v]

 ::